happycod3r/WinGPT/docs/README.md

 ## [About](#about)

 This is just version 1 of many updates to come still, so the GUI will improve vastly in the very near future.
-I really wanted to focus on functionality and wrapping the GUI around the openai api in a way that will give you full control.
-It should be a 1|1 wrapper around the api and I think WinGTP accomplishes that.
+I really wanted to focus on functionality and wrapping the GUI around the OpenAI API in a way that will give you full control over settings.
+I wanted to create a `1:1` wrapper around the API and I think WinGTP accomplishes that.

 ### [Cross-platform](#cross-platform)